StephenOTT/forms-manager/README.md

 ## 3. MapStore Repository

-This is the extend of the CruddableMapStoreRepository which is a extend of the Micronaut CrudRepository.
+A MapStore Repository extends the CruddableMapStoreRepository which extends the Micronaut CrudRepository.
 This repository provides the JDBC connectivity that the MapStore will use.

 Example: